 The question that I get so much is, "If Carrie Bradshaw were young today, what would she be like?"
 I think that they're often asking, if she were in her 20s.
-In "Sex in the City," she was in her 30s for a very particular reason, because she was at that crisis turning point where you've got to figure out what your life's about.
+In "Sex and the City," she was in her 30s for a very particular reason, because she was at that crisis turning point where you've got to figure out what your life's about.
 But if there were a Carrie Bradshaw character in her 20s she would definitely be all over Instagram.

 People always think, "Would she be a writer?"
 I don't think she would be a writer.
 I think that she would probably be making videos on Instagram and doing all that.
-That would be the modern day "Sex in the City."
+That would be the modern day "Sex and the City."
 Some girls going on dates, filming it, and putting it on Instagram.